aly-m20/simulate-and-recover/README.md

-# Simulation and Recovery Final Assignment, due 3/20/25
+# Simulation and Recover Final Assignment, due 3/20/25

 This is a project by Alyssa Mendoza.